 Provision for these children may be individual and/ or within a small group.
 Individual/group work with a learning support assistant would take the form of developing Language and Communication skills, using "Narrative" programmes, often using the recommendations of the Language and Communication Team.

 If deemed necessary referrals would be made to the English as an additional language Team (EMTAS) for advice and support.
+We can provide services of a translator for meetings with parents/carers if required.

 Literacy Support